arron-speake-bluefruit/libCLI/readme.md

 The COMMANDS macro contains all information about commands that is passed to the code generation inside `macrocli/implementation.inc`.

-It must be declared as a sequence of `COMMAND(name, summary, args)` declarations where:
+It must be declared as a (space-separated) sequence of `COMMAND(name, summary, args)` declarations where:
 - `name` is an identifier, used for the command name;
 - `summary` is a string literal, used by the help command when listing *all* commands; and
 - `args` is a **command variant declaration sequence**, described below.

-A command variant declaration sequence is a list of declarations in the form `ARGS_n(function, summary, types...)` where:
+A command variant declaration sequence is a (space-separated) list of declarations in the form `ARGS_n(function, summary, types...)` where:
 - `n` is an integer between 0 and 3 (eg. `ARGS_0`, `ARGS_3`, etc.);
 - `function` is the command variant's assocaited function;
 - `summary` is a string literal, used by the help command when asked about the command specifically; and
-- `types...` is a comma-separated sequence of C types.
+- `types...` are additional arguments of the variant's argument types (of length `n`).

 See `example/commands.c` for an example.

+Currently, only 3 arguments are supported at maximum (ie. `ARGS_3(...)`).
+This is only a limitation of implementation, and can be increased arbitratily if needed.

 ## Usage